ccp4/EDdocs/docs/planning/week_progress.md

-#week 39
+#week 40
 ## Monday
-- hamid1990 conducting spheres
-- dynamical diffraction evolution
-- clean report, git version doc
+- KKR and mail Jerome
+- meep with potential like refractive index

 ## TODO
 - readings :